bootstrapworld/curriculum/lessons/functions-dr/langs/en-us/slides.md

 Let's investigate why we weren't alerted to the problem when the computer checked the function definition against the examples.{style="font-size:17pt"}

 * Type @show{(code '(rocket-height 0))} into the Interactions Area.{style="font-size:17pt"}
-* As the program is currently written, what happens when we give the `rocket-height` function an input of 0? {style="font-size:17pt"}
-* Is that what we want it to do? {style="font-size:17pt"}
+* Wat happens when we give the `rocket-height` function an input of 0?
+Is that what we want it to do? {style="font-size:17pt"}
-* As the program is currently written, what happens when we give the `rocket-height` function an input of 10?{style="font-size:17pt"}
-* Is that what we want it to do?{style="font-size:17pt"}
+* What happens when we give the `rocket-height` function an input of 10?
+Is that what we want it to do?{style="font-size:17pt"}
 * Why did the examples pass? {style="font-size:17pt"}

 <!--